rishi-afk/mess-auth-flow/README.md

 # NextJS app built with [chakra-ui](https://github.com/chakra-ui/chakra-ui) and TypeScript

 This app is built for OSOC Inductions 2022 @ NITT and features [chakra-ui](https://github.com/chakra-ui/chakra-ui) as the component library within a Next.js app with TypeScript.
+The task was to build an authentication/authorization flow for a simple mess portal for students using their NITT Webmail.

 ## How to use (Yarn)